Reference data in the workflow

 Reference data from a state

-Referencing a state is most often done when data has been passed from a parent workflow.
-The format of the reference is {{states.state name.value}}.
+You may want to reference a state when data is passed from a parent workflow.
+The reference format is {{states.state name.value}}.

 If you want to reference data from a module below a state, the state still plays a part.
-In this case, the structure of the reference would be {{states.state name.integration or utility name.module name}}.
+In this case, the reference structure would be {{states.state name.integration or utility name.module name}}.

 If a module can output multiple data values, add the path for this specific data in your data reference (similar to how you reference individual pieces of runtime data).